KalleVirkkala/eventschedulingAPI/README.md

 ./manage.py createsuperuser
 ```

-If you have your server tunning you should be able to accsess the admin panel from  url: [localhost:8000/admin](http://localhost:8000/admin/)
+If you have your server running you should be able to accsess the admin panel from  url: [localhost:8000/admin](http://localhost:8000/admin/)

 ### Create token